 Also, with the right type of auto insurance, you will be afforded protection even when you are not at fault in the accident.
 That way, you will not pay out of pocket for any liability incurred especially, if the at-fault driver is not insured or underinsured.
 This means as the victim in an accident, any injury or property damage you may have incurred will be covered by your auto insurance provider.

 Texas is a large state, and it comes with a vast range of roads and different highways that Texans and the guests of the state commute on every day to get to their destinations.
-It is estimated that in 2022, there were over 23 million private and commercial vehicles (est. 23,385,535) registered in Texas.
+In 2023, there were over 23 million private and commercial vehicles registered in Texas and every day this number grows - exposing more and more drivers to the potential harm.

 You may need auto insurance to supplement your health insurance policy by helping you pay for the medical expenses that your health insurance coverage may not cover, like dental work and medical treatment needed due to a car accident.